Ida Halpern: Research

 While Halpern was first and foremost a musicologist, she did rely on her First Nations informants for cultural explanations and translations of what she recorded.
 She is also notable for dispelling the belief that many of the sounds in Native folk songs were meaningless "filler" sounds.
 Some were specific words, while others were more onomatopoeic, indicating, for example, sounds of pain and animal sounds, and others still were choreographic cues.
 By the early 1980s, Halpern had identified 29 style characteristics of the folk songs she studied.

 Despite the contributions Halpern made during her career, "the tributes paid to Halpern, however ring hollow beside the somber observation, that in reality her scholarship on First Nations musics has largely been overlooked by ethnomusicologists, anthropologists, and folklorists."
 These absences may be attributed to her research style which, "was derived from but only partially resembles, an Austro-German school of comparative musicology which was incompatible with popular North American ethnomusicology, anthropology, and folklore," according to Chen, the clash of four paradigms through differing theoretical backgrounds left Halpern "unduly ostracized."
 In addition, Halpern's name is strangely missing from the biography of Chief Martin, and the writings of George Clutesi, an artist she worked with.
 Regardless of these absences, there is physical evidence of her contributions.
 In 1984 Halpern donated the bulk of her collection (which amounted to over 80 file boxes of textual records, publications, moving images, photographs, sound recordings and interviews to the Provincial Archives of British Columbia.
 The remainder was donated to the archives of Simon Fraser University in Vancouver.

 Honors

-The Ida Halpern Fellowship and Award, "to help support research on Native American Music of the United States and Canada" was established in her honor.
+The Ida Halpern Fellowship and Award, "to help support research on Native American Music of the United States and Canada" was established in her honour.

 Halpern was granted a CBE by Queen Elizabeth II in 1957, and the Order of Canada in 1978.

 She received an honorary degree from Simon Fraser University in 1978, and an honorary Doctor of Music degree from the University of Victoria in 1986.

-In September 2017 the Royal BC Museum and Archives officially submitted the Ida Halpern collection for consideration for inscription on UNESCO’s International Memory of the World register.
+In September 2017, the Royal BC Museum and Archives officially submitted the Ida Halpern collection for consideration for inscription on UNESCO’s International Memory of the World register.
 A new installation about the Halpern recordings is now on display in the Our Living Languages exhibition at the Royal BC Museum.